nlesc-sigs/data-sig/workshops/sqlite3_udfs/README.md

 .load '<path_to_module.[so|dll]>/libnlescudfs
 ```

-To call the function from SQL the user should do the following:
+To call one of its functions from SQL the user should do the following:
 ```
-#Simple call where a file will be created with a lit of text containing <query_id>:int and <query>:str.
+#Simple call which will create a file with a line of text containing <query_id>:int and <query>:str.
+The file will be located at the same directory where SQLite3 SQL was initialized.
 select example_query(<query_id>, <query>);
 ```